 3: Upgrading Your Electrical Service Panel

 Some times, it might be that the biggest problem with your wiring system is that it just isn’t capable of carrying the amount of power you need.
-In that case, you’ll also need to update your breaker box, properly known as an electrical service panel.
+In that case, you may need to update your breaker box or electrical panel, properly known as an electrical service panel.

 4: Opening Walls